 Eugene Water & Electric Board (EWEB) Rebates

-EWEB offers some wonderful incentives to switch to a ductless mini split.
-Do you currently have cadets, baseboards, zonal electric heat, or and electric furnace?
+EWEB offers some wonderful incentives to switch to a ductless mini-split.
+Do you currently have cadets, baseboards, zonal electric heat, or an electric furnace?
 If so, you qualify for up to a $650 rebate.
 Imagine those savings combined with the efficiency and complete year-round comfort of a ductless heat pump!

 Pacific Power Rebates

 Are you a Pacific Power customer?
 Do you have a forced-air furnace or zonal electric heat?
 If you answered yes, you could qualify for up to $800 in rebates through Pacific Power.
 Not only will you be getting a rebate from Pacific Power, but you will also be saving up to 50% on your heating bills.
 Also- you will be able to efficiently cool your home in the summer!

 SnoPUD offers incredible rebates for homeowners with zonal electric or electric furnaces.
 The rebate is up to $600 when installing a ductless heat pump to offset these inefficient HVAC systems.

 Energy Trust of Oregon

 Another excellent Oregon-based rebate provider is Energy Trust of Oregon.
 This organization offers energy-saving projects and materials, handy energy savings estimators, and rebates for purchasing ductless heat pumps.
 However, this rebate is also only available through a trade ally contractor, so be sure to hire only professional, certified contractors.